字典APP>英语词典>recessions翻译和用法

 家庭与家庭之间的差异,远大于繁荣期和衰退期之间的差异。

-• We are in the midst of one of the worst recessions for many, many years.
+• We are in one of the most severe recessions in modern times

 • Some issues are more important than recessions and elections.